In this guide you will find color-coded references to other guides and materials:

 Standard Knife versus Power Knife

-Standard knives are a good starting point, because they are faster and easier to hit things with.
+Standard knives are a good starting point, as they are fast and easy to hit with.

-However, ultimately, Power Knives are just better, especially after you get the hang of proper melee-ing.
+However, ultimately, Power Knives are just better.
 The ability to instantly kill any enemy, including a shielded Heavy Assault (on a headshot), cannot be overstated.

 - You need to manually activate it, which can be tough if you’re trying to: sprint up, decloak, equip the knife, activate it, strike – all at the same time.

 - Longer delay between swings.
-You really need to hit that first swing, and it’s harder to do.
+You really need to hit that first swing.

-Despite the added difficulty, power knives are well worth using, and you should transition to a power knife when you have enough experience and certs.
+Despite the added difficulty, power knives are well worth using, and you should transition to a power knife once you have enough experience and certs.

 Stalker Infiltrators have a plethora of amazingly strong implant choices, but most of them are rare and expensive to upgrade.
 If you don’t have access to them, it is perfectly fine to go with these two common implants: